anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * assertion: contains the voucher assertion requested by the pledge (agent-proximity).
   The registrar provides this information to assure successful verification of agent proximity based on the agent-signed-data.

-* prior-signed-voucher-request: contains the pledge-voucher-request provided by the registrar-agent.
+* prior-signed-voucher-request: contains the PVR provided by the registrar-agent.

-The registrar-voucher-request (RVR) can be enhanced optionally with the following parameter as defined in {{voucher-request-prm-yang}}:
+The RVR can be enhanced optionally with the following parameter as defined in {{voucher-request-prm-yang}}:

 * agent-sign-cert: contains the LDevID(RegAgt) EE certificate or the LDevID(RegAgt) EE certificate including the certificate chain.
   In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c header objects.

 If only a single object is contained in the x5c it MUST be the base64-encoded LDevID(RegAgt) EE certificate.
 If multiple certificates are included in the x5c, the first MUST be the base64-encoded LDevID(RegAgt) EE certificate.

-The MASA uses this information for verification of the agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".
-If the agent-sign-cert is not included in the registrar-voucher-request (RVR), it is also contained in the "prior-signed-voucher-request" field carrying the pledge-voucher-request PVR.
+The MASA uses this information for verification that the registrar-agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".
+Note that the agent-sign-cert may also be contained in the "prior-signed-voucher-request" carrying the PVR if the pledge included it.

 The object is signed using the registrar LDevID(Reg) credential, which corresponds to the certificate signaled in the JOSE header.